henryoh007/example-code/README.md

 ## Contents

 ### load_rxterms.js
-This is script we use to process the [RxTerms](https://wwwcf.nlm.nih.gov/umlslicense/rxtermApp/rxTerm.cfm) data for RxTerms API on the https://lforms-service.nlm.nih.gov website.
+This is the script we use to process the [RxTerms](https://wwwcf.nlm.nih.gov/umlslicense/rxtermApp/rxTerm.cfm) data for RxTerms API on the https://lforms-service.nlm.nih.gov website.
 This version is from 2016-04-15, and was used with the 201604 release of RxTerms.